docksal/docksal/docs/advanced/drupal-settings.md

 **Drupal 7**

 Edit `settings.php` and add the following lines to point Drupal to the memcached service.
-Replace `</path/to/memcache-module>` with the path to [memcache module](https://www.drupal.org/project/memcache) in your project.
+Replace `</path/to/memcache-module>` with the path to [memcache module](https://www.drupal.org/project/memcache) in your project, e.g., `sites/all/modules/contrib/memcache`.
-E.g. `sites/all/modules/contrib/memcache`

 ```php
 // Memcache module settings